Blog post

 If you use OpenClaw, Remoet is now one command away.

-That installs the Remoet skill into your OpenClaw setup.
-From there, your agent can search companies by tech stack, star the ones that fit, pull jobs from your shortlist, manage your profile through conversation, and run the daily job search loop without you bouncing between tabs.
+That drops the Remoet skill into your OpenClaw setup.
+From there, ask your agent to "set up Remoet" and it walks you through the rest: generate a free API key at remoet.dev/onboarding, set REMOET_API_KEY, and wire up the MCP server with openclaw mcp set.
+Once that's done, the agent can search companies by tech stack, star the ones that fit, pull jobs from your shortlist, manage your profile through conversation, and run the daily job search loop without you bouncing between tabs.

 What you can actually do